 6 Easy Christmas Ornaments for Kids to Make

 Some of these may be too tough for little kids.
 But with supervision, they can probably do most of these.
 Grown ups will love these too.
-So get the girls together, a bottle of wine or cocoa, and treat yo’self to some Christmas-y fun!
+So get your friends together, grab a bottle of wine or cocoa, and treat yo’self to some Christmas-y fun!